Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework

-With the largest branching ratio, $HH \to b\overline{b}b\overline{b}$ (denoted $4b$) is the LHC's flagship channel for di-Higgs studies.
-Recent ATLAS and CMS searches in the $HH \to 4b$ final state using $\approx$140\invfb highlight both challenges and opportunities.
-The ``resolved-channel'' analysis sets a 95\% CL upper limit of 5.4 and $3.9\,\sigma_{HH}^{\rm SM}$, constraining $\kappa_\lambda \in [-3.9,\,11.3]$ and $[-2.3,\,9.4]$, respectively~\cite{ATLAS:2023qzf,CMS:2022dwd}.
-CMS also reports a ``boosted-channel'' analysis in the \ggF channel, excluding $\kappa_{2V}=0$ at $6.3\,\sigma$ while achieving a compatible $\kappa_\lambda$ constraint: $[-9.9,\,16.9]$ (expected $[-5.1,\,12.2]$), despite targeting largely different phase space~\cite{CMS:2023yay}.
-The power of the boosted regime is largely attributed to advanced deep learning-based $H\to \bbar$ jet tagging using jet constituent particles as input~\cite{CMS-DP-2020-002,Qu:2019gqs}, which dramatically suppresses multijet backgrounds~\cite{CMS:2023yay}.
-This raises an intriguing question: can the superior background-rejection capability of the boosted channel be extended across the broader resolved-channel phase space?
+With the largest branching ratio, $HH \to b\overline{b}b\overline{b}$ (abbreviated $4b$) is the LHC's flagship channel for di-Higgs studies and has been extensively investigated in the literature~\cite{Dolan:2012rv,FerreiradeLima:2014qkf,Wardrope:2014kya,Behr:2015oqq,Amacker:2020bmn,Chiang:2024pho,Li:2024qfq,Wu:2025jza}.
+Recent searches are able to constrain the deviation of the self-coupling from the SM prediction, $\kappa_\lambda = \lambda_{HHH}/\lambda_{HHH}^{\text{SM}}$, to the few-unit level: with LHC Run~2 data ($\sim$140\invfb), ATLAS and CMS obtain 95\%~CL upper limits of $5.4$ and $3.9\,\sigma_{HH}^{\rm SM}$, yielding $\kappa_\lambda \in [-3.9,\,11.3]$ and $[-2.3,\,9.4]$~\cite{ATLAS:2023qzf,CMS:2022dwd}.
+These results arise from ``resolved analyses'' which target four resolved $b$ jets.
+Both experiments also pursue ``boosted analyses'', reconstructing $H\to b\overline{b}$ within large-radius jets~\cite{ATLAS:2024lsk,CMS:2023yay}.
+Remarkably, CMS boosted \ggF analysis achieves a comparable constraint, $\kappa_\lambda \in [-9.9,\,16.9]$ (expected $[-5.1,\,12.2]$)~\cite{CMS:2023yay}, despite relying on a topology less naturally suited to constrain $\kappa_\lambda$.
+The performance is driven largely by modern deep learning-based $H\to \bbar$ jet taggers based on jet constituents~\cite{CMS-DP-2020-002,Qu:2019gqs}, which dramatically suppresses multijet backgrounds~\cite{CMS:2023yay}.
+This raises an important question: can the superior background-rejection power of the boosted channel be extended across the broader resolved phase space?